2019–20 Champions Hockey League: Team allocation

 Note: the United Kingdom is the lone exception as the EIHL, in line with their traditions, determine their national champion following the regular season (not in the playoffs).

 Teams

 Group stage

 For the group stage, the teams were drawn into 8 groups of 4 teams.
 Each team played home and away against every other team for a total of 6 games.
 The best 2 teams qualify to the round of 16.

 Pots

 The reigning CHL champions is the top seeded team and therefore given a place in pot 1.
-In the top pot there were also be the reigning champions of the six founding leagues and the regular season winner of SHL.
+In the top pot there were also the reigning champions of the six founding leagues and the regular season winner of SHL.
 The 16 remaining teams from the founding leagues were placed to pots 2 and 3.
 The fourth pot include the playoff champions from the seven challenge leagues and the Belfast Giants, the wild card team following the 2018–19 IIHF Continental Cup.